Stochastic synaptic dynamics under learning: Stochastic synaptic dynamics

 \subsection{Drift coefficient}

 The drift coefficient $D^{(1)}$ is the first Kramers-Moyal coefficient

 where $w_{\text{traj}}$ is a sample of the stochastic process \prettyref{eq:model_general}, and the subscript denotes a condition on the ensemble average.
-Assuming slow weight dynamics (compared to the neuron's thermalization time scale), \prettyref{eq:drift_def.} can be generally evaluated
+Assuming slow weight dynamics (compared to the neuron's relaxation time scale and to the width of the STDP kernel, detailed in \prettyref{appendix:drift_by_cross_corr}), \prettyref{eq:drift_def.} can be expressed by stationary statistics of the LIF neuron

 which is a well known result \citep{Kempter1999_4514}.
 Here, $r(w)\equiv\left\langle x\right\rangle $ is the instantaneous firing rate of the postsynaptic neuron assuming weight $w$, and $C_{x\eta}(\tau,w)=\left\langle x(t+\tau)\eta(t)\right\rangle _{w}-r(w)\nu$ is the input-spikes--output-spikes cross-correlation.
 Within a diffusion approximation of the input to the LIF neuron